 Working Hours of Banks in Portugal

 In general, it is between 8.30 and 15.00.
-There are some banks which are open on Saturday mornings, too.
+There are some banks that are open on Saturday mornings, too.

 The bank branches located in malls tend to be open until later hours.